UCL/research-computing-with-cpp/01cpp/sec01Research.md

 * Do High Performance Computing (HPC).
 * Apply it to research in a pragmatic fashion.
 * You need the right tool for the job.

-### Maximise Your Value

-* Developer time is expensive
-* Your brain is your asset
-* Write as little code as possible
-* Focus tightly on your hypothesis

-(i.e. write the minimum that produces a paper)

-Don't fall into the trap "Hey, I'll write a framework for that".